COLLABORATIVE THERAPY

 Understanding Depression

 Depression is a complex and deeply personal experience that can vary widely in severity.
 Some may notice a persistent low mood or a sense of emotional heaviness, while others may feel completely disconnected or unable to function in daily life.
+These are common symptoms of depression, and they can affect both your emotional and physical well-being.

 Signs you might need depression therapy